-With the latest drop-side crib recalls, 9 million cribs have been recalled in the past several years.
-The overriding reason that this enormous recall has been initiated is due to reports of statistics that are nothing less than daunting.
-Drop-side cribs have been blamed for in the deaths of 32 infants and toddlers since 2000, with many more child deaths suspected to be linked to the drop-side crib problem.
+With the addition of that drop-side crib recall, millions of cribs have been recalled in the past several years.
+The overriding reason that that particular enormous recall was initiated was due to reports of statistics that are nothing less than daunting.
+Drop-side cribs were blamed for the deaths of 32 infants and toddlers from 2000 until the recall, with many more child deaths suspected to be linked to the drop-side crib problem.
 The children suffocated when they rolled over onto the side of the mattress and pushed out the drop side of the crib, creating a space large enough to fall into but too small to maneuver.
 As a result, these infants died of suffocation.

 In addition to deaths, officials received at least 110 reports of infants who were seriously injured either because of the space created when rolling into the drop side or because the drop side fell off completely, leading to the obvious danger of the child falling out of the crib and sustaining serious injuries.

 The CPSC has strongly recommended that anyone using these drop-side cribs stop doing so immediately.
 The manufacturers have offered to ship affected consumers a repair kit that will convert the drop-side into a permanent side.